wurde/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+In Jest `describe()` is used to organize your tests and `it()` is used to encapsulate individual tests.
+While a test can have multiple assertions it should test a single concern.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+The point of Test Driven Development (TDD) is to increase developer productivity and improve the code they write.
+TDD works by ensuring developers think through the design of their code before writing a single line of implementation code.
+It also ensures that future features don't create regressions in functionality.
+It offers the developers and stakeholders peace of mind and the ability to confidently answer, "does my code work?".

 1. Mention three types of automated tests.

+Automated tests include: unit tests, integration tests, and end-to-end tests.
+Another way of thinking about tests is on a scale of white box and black box testing.
+Black box tests only have as much information about the app as your users do (automated browser via puppeteer).
+White box tests have access to the internals of the app (imported classes and functions).

 ## Project Set Up